The Day of the Locust (film): Plot

 The shy, obsessive Homer continues to vie for Faye's affections, caring for her after her father's death.
 The two eventually move in together, and Faye continues to hopelessly find employment as a movie extra.
 While filming a Waterloo-themed period drama, Faye escapes injury during a violent collapse of the set, and reunites with Tod, who witnesses the accident.
 Faye and Homer subsequently invite Tod to dinner.
 The three attend a dinner theater featuring a drag show as entertainment.
 During the dinner, Faye confesses to Tod that her relationship with Homer is sexless, but is loving and offers her security.
 Later, Faye and Homer host a party attended by Tod, Abe, Earle, Miguel, and Claude Estee, a successful art director.
 Faye prowls about throughout the party, attempting to impress Claude and the other men.
 While outside, Homer observes the various men drunkenly fawning over Faye through a window.
 When Faye notices him, she accuses him of being a peeping tom before throwing a vase through the window.
 Shortly after, Homer walks in on Faye having sex with Miguel.
 Tod passively ignores the scene, but Earle discovers it and begins fighting with Miguel.

 Later, the premiere of The Buccaneer is taking place at Grauman's Chinese Theatre, attended by celebrities and a large crowd of fans and actors, including Faye.
 Tod, stuck in traffic due to the event, notices Homer walking aimlessly through the street.
 He attempts to talk to Homer, but Homer ignores him, seating himself on a bench near the theater.
 Adore, attending the premiere with his mother, teases Homer with a song that Faye would often sing before hitting him in the head with a rock.
 Enraged, Homer chases Adore through the crowd and into a parking lot.
-When Adore trips and falls, Homer begins violently stomping on him, ultimately killing him.
+When Adore trips and falls, Homer begins violently stomping on him, ultimately crushing him to death.
 Adore's dying screams draw the attention of the crowd, who come upon Homer standing on the child's bloodied corpse.
 A mob subsequently pursues Homer, beating him viciously, and a full-blown riot soon breaks out.
 Meanwhile, an announcer at the premiere mistakes the action across the street for excitement over the film.
 Faye is assaulted in the melee, Tod suffers a compound fracture to his leg, and a car is flipped over, igniting a fire that consumes the neighborhood.
 As Tod observes the frenzy, he witnesses the apparitions of numerous faceless, Goyaesque figures from his paintings descending on the scene.

 On a morning shortly thereafter, Faye wanders into Tod's abandoned apartment.
-She sees everything was removed except for the flower in the wall crack, and her eyes well with tears.
+She sees everything was removed except for the flower in the wall crack, and her eyes then well with tears.